martindiphoorn/NextNote/tutorial.md

 Did you notice the console.log after a succesfull create or update?
 We probably want to go back to the list instead.

-Let's change that replace the console.log statements or puth this line below the console.log
+Let's change that replace the console.log statements or put this line below the console.log

 note.component.ts
 ```typescript